ambroseled/UCFK4-Pong/README.md

 ### Game Over Menu
 1. A winning or losing message will be displayed
-2. A push of the navswitch you again will move on to difficulty selection
+2. A push of the navswitch will again move you to difficulty selection
-3. A push of the navswitch will confirm difficulty and restart the game
+3. Another push of the navswitch will confirm difficulty and restart the game